wp-plugins/jonradio-multiple-themes/readme.txt

 1. Activate the jonradio Multiple Themes plugin through the 'Plugins' menu in WordPress.
 If you have a WordPress Network ("Multisite"), you can either Network Activate this plugin, or Activate it individually on the sites where you wish to use it.
 Activating on individual sites within a Network avoids some of the confusion created by WordPress' hiding of Network Activated plugins on the Plugin menu of individual sites.
 1. Be sure that all Themes you plan to use have been installed and are listed under Available Themes on the WordPress Appearance-Themes Admin panel.
 In a WordPress Network (AKA Multisite), Themes must be **Network Enabled** before they will appear as Available Themes on individual sites' Appearance-Themes panel.
 1. Select Themes to be used on the Plugin's "Multiple Themes plugin" page in the WordPress Admin panels, which is found in both the **Appearance** and **Settings** sections.
 You can also get to this page by clicking on the **Settings** link for this plugin on the **Installed Plugins** page.
-1. If you need to change Theme Options (Widgets, Sidebars, Menus, Templates, Background, Header, etc.) for any Theme other than the Current Theme, see the FAQ (Frequently-Asked Questions) tab for important information.
+1. If you need to change Theme Options (Widgets, Sidebars, Menus, Templates, Background, Header, etc.) for any Theme other than the Current Theme, see the FAQ (Frequently-Asked Questions) tab for important information and warnings.

 == Frequently Asked Questions ==